 The following videos show the Ballot Review and Certification meetings for the 2020 General Election.

 The ballot processing schedule depends upon the volume of ballots received.
 We will post the schedule here for processing ballots at least two business days in advance.
-For the August 3, 2021, primary, we will be processing ballots on:
+For the November 2nd, 2021, general, we will be processing ballots on:

 Below is the link to the livestream of the ballot processing room:

 *Link will be posted once ballots have been distributed